 The average entrepreneur rarely makes online media buying work for them.

-And I won’t dust the reality with unicorns and fairy dust either, because the little-known secret every professional media buyer will tell you is that the first advertising campaign you run will seldom (if ever) create home run results for you.
+And I won’t dust the reality with unicorns and fairy dust either, because the little-known secret every professional media buyer will tell you is that the first online advertising campaign you run will seldom (if ever) create home run results for you.

 In fact, the first time professional media buyers run a campaign, they often lose money – and it’s expected!